 To be eligible to apply, your research must be in European Studies or a related field (e.g. Politics, IR, Law, History, Sociology, Economics, Cultural Studies).
 Your research must include surveying John Pinder’s personal archive which has recently been deposited at the HAEU.
 You must be a UACES Student or Early-Career Member (or join here).

-The research trip can take place in Spring or Summer 2018.
+The research trip can take place in Spring or Summer 2020.
 It is envisaged that it will last between 5-10 working days maximum.
 Final details can be agreed between UACES, the EUI and the researcher following a successful application.

 Submit your Application

 In order to apply for funding, email admin [at] uaces.org with your CV and a covering letter of no more than 2 pages outlining:

 - How a visit to the HAEU could benefit your research

 - How access to John Pinder's personal archive could benefit your research

 If you have any queries about the funding please contact (admin [at] uaces.org).

 The deadline for applications is Tuesday 31 December 2019.

 'Using Archives for Historical Research on the EU' - N. Piers Ludlow (London School of Economics and Political Science)